• Skip to main content

 Email: dtn2123@columbia.edu

-Prior to joining the EALAC department, Dan received a B.A. in English literature and a B.A. in Music from the University of Houston.
+Prior to joining the EALAC department, Dan received a B.A. in English Literature and a B.A. in Music from the University of Houston.

-01/09/2020 by Nicole Roldan
+01/09/2020 by Janelle Morgan

 Deanna T. Nardy